nguyensjsu/fa21-172-sprring/weekly_journals/Rozanna/rozanna-reports.md

 ## 12/16
-group call to talk about the project worked with Ryan on PurchaseController, order/ to frontend/ connection, passing data into Payment.js component
+group call to talk about the project

+worked with Ryan on PurchaseController, order/ to frontend/ connection, passing data into Payment.js component

+worked on deploying payment/ to docker with a

 ## 12/xx